SKalt/go-pathlib/README.md

 Using this library adds some overhead compared to using the stdlib functions directly.
 Rough measurements on my x86_64 machine indicated that linking `pathlib` adds around a kilobyte to the size of a binary that does nothing except links `path/filepath`.

+This library also returns a `Result[T]` type instead of a more-idiomatic `(*T, error)` tuple.
+While this makes tab-completing scripts easier, it also side-steps `errcheck` lints when neither method is called.
+Not calling those methods is effectively equivalent to `_, _ = someFallibleOperation()`.
+Since the result's fields are only accessible through the `Result.Unwrap() T` or `Result.Unpack() (T, error)` methods, the result type doesn't introduce any particularly new ways to shoot yourself in the foot.

 [python-pathlib]: https://docs.python.org/3/library/pathlib.html